DjangoForAll/Django-Course/Level_5/2_Django_Apps/Content/Readme.md

 If you might want to build a new task management app you can reuse the user app which we created for e commerce, this way django prevents you from reinventing the wheel.

-There is no defenitive way to decide what constitutes an app, you can even build your entire application inside of a single app, you can also split it into a 100 ones!, generally apps should “Do one thing and do it well.” ( This is also one of the [UNIX Philosophies](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) ) !
+There is no definitive way to decide what constitutes an app, you can even build your entire application inside of a single app, you can also split it into a 100 ones!, generally apps should “Do one thing and do it well.” ( This is also one of the [UNIX Philosophies](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) ) !

 To create an app you can run the command `python manage.py startapp <app_name>` , the app name should always be in lower cases, I personally tend to name apps in their plural form ( users , posts , blogs etc.. ), there is no standard for this, you can follow what makes the most sense to you.